greenaussie/wpc_proposal_feedback/ROLE_MAPPING.md

 My current activities are aligned with the PD of the `Senior Developer` role, not the `Developer` role, so that should be the Title and associated PD which are set by the proposed structure for STARS Faculty Solutions, and an existing conversation with my management line and HR has been ongoing, prior to this WPC proposal.
 Following is a summary of evidence which demonstrates my current role is aligned with the `Senior Developer` role:

 - Meeting with Christina Batsilas, Victoria McGloin, discussing support for position reclassification to reflect current role, 28 February 2020
-- HR24 form signed by my management 28 February 2020 - HR have this already and I have attached a copy here with this feedback.
+- HR24 form signed by my management 28 February 2020 - HR have this already and I have attached a copy here with this feedback (to view signed Adobe Acrobat signatures, use a genuine copy of Adobe Acrobat).
 - Meeting with Christina Batsilas, James Rogers, 'PD Discussion', Thursday 19 March 2020, where my role and activities were acknowledged as Level 8

 Additionally I can demonstrate I perform the role described by the `Senior Developer` position.
 The table below shows the accountability and responsibilities for both `Developer` and `Senior Developer`, with the differences between the levels __emphasised in bold__.